Profile image for Ant Timpson

 At Otago University, Timpson’s brain had been permanently twisted by exploitation fare like Shogun Assassin.
 Kiwi splatterfest Death Warmed Up persuaded him and the rest of "Aotearoa’s collective horror heads that we too could make gleefully gory genre films".
 Timpson began creating fanzines which explored his enthusiasm for celluloid's outer limits.
 He helped out on short films, worked on the special effects effects for classic short Kitchen Sink, and completed his own — the "pretty bad" Crab Boy.

 Before abandoning law studies in the mid 1980s, he'd begun organising marathon filmwatching and keg sessions for students.
 After approaching Auckland cinema legend Charley Gray, he got the go-ahead to organise a festival of bad taste films.
-Despite launching with some "pretty cruddy titles" like Blood Diner and Surf Nazis Must Die, the no-budget fest proved a hit, spurring further cult screenings at Charley Gray’s.
+Despite launching with "pretty cruddy titles" like Blood Diner and Surf Nazis Must Die, the no-budget fest proved a hit, spurring further cult screenings at Charley Gray’s.

 By 1992 Timpson had taken over management of the single-screen venue.
 After losing the battle with multiplexes, he set up specialist film distribution company 2Brothers.
 In this period he also ran a film bookshop with his brother.
 The Incredibly Strange Film Festival began in 1994.
 Following various changes of title and venue (including a year at Auckland's 2300-seat Civic Theatre) Incredibly Strange won an ongoing home within New Zealand’s yearly round of film festivals.